|# of Students:||1,800,000*|

 Spain is a friendly, multicultural society dedicated to building curious minds, positive attitudes and creative spirits.
 The beautiful country is a top international destination, especially for students enrolled in Erasmus study programmes.
 Spain presents the story of a culture that respects its history and traditions, while keeping connected to the rest of the world.

 Offering students many opportunities to learn and have fun, the Spanish spirit captures the playful nature of a child and the wisdom of an experienced adult.

-There are 76 universities in Spain, most of which are supported by state funding.
-Spain has 24 private universities, some affiliated with the Catholic Church.
+There are more than 70 universities in Spain, most of which are supported by state funding.
+Spain also offers private universities, some affiliated with the Catholic Church.
 Universities are divided into Departments, Faculties, Technical Schools, University Schools, University Institutes and University Collages.

 There are thousands of undergraduate (grado) and post-graduate courses to choose from covering a variety of fields.
 The Spanish teaching system offers a balance between theory and practice.
 Double degrees combining two study tracks are also available.
 Flexible university studies allow students to work part-time and take part in various cultural activities.

 European Students who want to apply to a bachelor programme must apply through the SNUDE, the Spanish National University for Distance Education.
 You will be asked to complete an application and submit copies of your passport, identity card and school leaving certification.
 If accepted, you will receive a Credencial de Accesso that you will have to send to the university you wish to attend.

 The Spanish Embassy will determine if non-EU students hold a high school degree compatible with the Spanish education system.
 After obtaining accreditation from the embassy, it is necessary to register for a Spanish University entrance exam.

 Students seeking a postgraduate degree should contact the institution they are interested in attending and provide proof of earning a bachelors degree.